o3de/o3de.org/content/docs/contributing/to-docs/style-guide/format.md

 Properly format trademark titles and terminology according to its use from the source.
 Provide a link to the source's relevant material."

-## Applications, Tools, Gems, and components
+## Applications, tools, Gems, and components

 ### Bold applications and tools